nisht18/diff-geo-independent-study/README.md

 # diff-geo-directed-study

-Notes, syllabus, and study materials for an independent directed study in Differential Geometry.
+Notes, syllabus, and study materials for an independent study in Differential Geometry.

 This repository contains my independent directed study notes, curriculum, and materials on Differential Geometry.